-If your station is in need of a new state-certified roadside sign, visit the GCAF website for sign specifications.
+If your station needs a new state-certified roadside sign, visit the GCAF website for sign specifications.
 We recommend ordering signs from state-approved vendors which are listed on the GCAF website.
+Stations must post a "Closed" sign over the official GCAF sign when temporarily closing.
+Station signs that become damaged or unreadable must be replaced.